List of Left Behind characters: Suhail Akbar

-Chief Akbar was willing to stand up for competent personnel under him.
-When one of the pilots attacking Petra appeared to sound insubordinate while communicating to mission command at the Global Community palace after he had dropped his ordinance on Petra when he suggested to abort a subsequent missile launch towards because it seemed to be supererogatory, Akbar defended him of the insubordination when Carpathia was offended by the pilots's tone and Leon Fortunato demanded for the pilot to be reprimanded.
-However, Akbar had no qualms in killing his pilots once Carpathia expressed his disappointment in their performance and when they pridefully refused to conform to party line of the Global Community that they missed their target due to pilot error because they insisted that execution of the attack was impeccable but the Christians survived due to some kind of miracle.
+Akbar is willing to stand up for competent personnel under him.
+When one of the pilots attacking Petra seemingly sounds insubordinate while communicating to mission command at the Global Community palace, Akbar defends him when Carpathia is offended by the pilot's tone and Leon Fortunato demands the pilot be reprimanded.
+However, Akbar has no qualms in killing his pilots when Carpathia expresses his disappointment in their performance and when they pridefully refuse to conform to the Global Community party line.

-Akbar is not only loyal to Carpathia, but actually regards him as a divine figure; his attitude is similar to a divine command theorist or a theological voluntarist who regards whatever God wills constitutes the basis for morality or truth.
-He may have complied with Carpathia's directives out of personal and professional expediency instead of sincere reverence because loyalty to Carpathia is what had advanced his career to the point where he became the Director of Security and Intelligence to the Global Community.
-When questioned by Carpathia about whether the execution of two innocent people bothered his conscience, Akbar said that Carpathia was the "father of truth", reiterating Carpathia's remarks after he finished the lie detector test, where Carpathia reported some obvious falsehoods that were assessed to be truthful replies.
-When one of stewards on Carpathia's plane referred to Leon Fortunato as "Mr. Fortunato", Suhail corrected him saying that it is "Reverend Fortunato", but said that he did not mind but he should not make that mistake in front of "His Excellency".
-When the steward replied, "or the Most High Reverend Father", Akbar chuckled.
-Suhail probably does not hold Fortunato or the role of Most High Reverend Father of Carpathianism in high esteem.
+Akbar is not only loyal to Carpathia, but actually regards him as a divine figure; his attitude is similar to a divine command theorist or a theological voluntarist who regards God's will as constituting the basis for morality or truth.
+He may comply with Carpathia's directives out of personal and professional expediency instead of sincere reverence; loyalty to Carpathia is what has advanced his career to the point where he becomes Global Community Director of Security and Intelligence.
+When questioned by Carpathia about whether the execution of two innocent people bothers his conscience, Akbar says that Carpathia is the "father of truth", reiterating Carpathia's remarks after he finishes the lie detector test, where Carpathia reports some obvious falsehoods that are assessed to be truthful replies.
+When one of the stewards on Carpathia's plane refers to Leon Fortunato as "Mr. Fortunato", Akbar corrects him, saying that it is "Reverend Fortunato"; he does not mind but states the steward should not make that mistake in front of "His Excellency".
+When the steward replies, "or the Most High Reverend Father", Akbar chuckles.
+Akbar probably does not hold Fortunato or the role of Most High Reverend Father of Carpathianism in high esteem.

-In the dramatic audio for the kids series, during Carpathia's entrance in Jerusalem, Lionel Washington says that while has in the Morale Monitor program, they had a picture of Suhail Akbar staring up at you during every meal.
+In the dramatic audio for the Kids series, during Carpathia's entrance in Jerusalem, Lionel Washington says that while he was in the Morale Monitor program, there was a picture of Akbar present on the wall during meals.